gravitational/teleport/rfd/0170-package-distribution-v3.md

 off of this does not meet our current needs, which were primarily missed
 because:
-* When I wrote the RFD I was new to Teleport, and did not fully understand the impact of the work,
+* When I wrote the RFD I was new to Teleport, and did not fully understand the impact of the work, and
-* The requirements for this project were not fully captured,
+* The requirements for this project were not fully captured, and
 * We did not fully anticipate how moving to GHA would affect the specified solution.